FollyBeachBaptist/follybeachbaptist.org/_pages/outreach.md

 **Pantry Closet**
 FBBC believes in ministering to the body as well as the soul.
 To this end, we have a Pantry Closet for those in need.
-Please contact Pastor Richard Summey at 843-793-8623 or the church office at 843-588-9414 to schedule a time to visit the closet.
+Please contact **Pastor Clark Carter at 843-793-6779** or the church office at **843-588-9414** to schedule a time to visit the closet.